zakizhou/nonparametric-homework/README.md

 # nonparametric-homework
-homework for nonparametric statistics courses in SJTU
+This is my homework for [nonparametric statistics courses](http://math.sjtu.edu.cn/faculty/chengwang/teach.html) in SJTU.